OsiriX-Foundation/karnak-documentation/docs/userguide/userguide_gateway.md

 These fields define the destination to which KARNAK should send.

-The Condition, is a field to define a condition for the destination.
+The Condition is a field to define a condition for the destination.
 If the condition is met, the destination will be activated.
 See [Destination Conditions](conditions) for more details.

 The hostname and the port will be used to define the host in case the "Use AETitle destination" is not checked.